| |

 Jo - accordion, Jim - piano

-a county Fermanagh version of the Dublin Reel.
-I learned these tunes
+is a county Fermanagh version of the Dublin Reel.
+I learned

 2. Cape Breton/Dancing Master - Jigs : (Trad/Trad)